TimeMachine1994/081925-SvelteTweb/Old Docs01/092325-dev-mode-ops.md

 # Dev Mode Operations Guide - September 23, 2025

 ## Overview
-This document outlines the DevRoleSwitcher implementation and troubleshooting for the TributeStream application's development mode functionality.
+This document outlines the DevRoleSwitcher implementation and troubleshooting for the Tributestream application's development mode functionality.

 ## DevRoleSwitcher Architecture